 How to provide fair comment

 Whether providing feedback to a student’s work, or examining a PhD, or engaging in peer-review, academics are regularly asked to comment on other people’s ideas.
-Considering how integral this aspect is to our work, it is perhaps surprising how carelessly or insensitively it is done.
-Patrick Dunleavy’s post, Fair Comment in Academiacontains a useful list of guidelines, which I invite you to read in their original context.
+Considering how integral this aspect is to our work, it is perhaps surprising how careless or insensitive it sometimes appears.
+Patrick Dunleavy’s post, Fair Comment in Academia, contains a useful list of guidelines, which I invite you to read in their original context.
 I will limit myself to copying some advice which I wish I could follow more often:

 Dennett concludes: ‘It is worth reminding yourself that a heroic attempt to find a defensible interpretation of an author, if it comes up empty, can be even more devastating than an angry hatchet job.
 I recommend it’.